Star Wars Celebration III

 Kris: “I’ll have the french fries, and salad with mayonnaise”

 Kris: “Just mayonnaise”

 Kris: “All I want is mayonnaise!!!”

-After 3 confirmations of my order she finally left.
+After 3 confirmations of my order, she finally left.
 Good thing I was assured that not everyone saw Pulp Fiction as much as we did.
-Later of the day, ITG tought me how to use a whip, which gave some very nice results (read: A security guard saying “ho there, easy Indy”, and explaining to other people I was Indy Jones.)
+Later in the day, ITG taught me how to use a whip, which gave some very nice results (read: A security guard saying “ho there, easy Indy”, and explaining to other people I was Indy Jones.)
 When we smuggled Bink into the convention hall, we ran into Kenny, the Elvis Trooper (or The Indiana Elvis), and went into the back area of the fan hall, for some whip cracking.
-Agent 5 rolled out his 10 foot Dave Morgan whip, and gave such a loud crack, that the entire hall at once were silent, and moments later, many flashes went off, and camera’s where pointed in our way.
+Agent 5 rolled out his 10 foot Dave Morgan whip, and gave such a loud crack, that the entire hall at once were silent, and moments later, many flashes went off, and the camera’s were pointed in our way.
 Even security showed up… but they smiled and just looked at us, doing our thing.
 Such great moments.

 Later that evening also was the Celebration at Celebration III, a party, with a live band, and lots of fans, costumes, and more!